Diabetes Mellitus Type 1 In Children

 - Keep track of carbohydrates (sugar and starchy foods): Your child's blood sugar level can get too high if he eats too many carbohydrates.
 His dietitian will help you plan meals and snacks that have the right amount of carbohydrates.

 - Offer low-fat and low-sodium foods: Examples of low-fat foods are lean meat, fish, skinless poultry (chicken and turkey), and low-fat milk.
 Limit foods that are high in sodium, such as soy sauce, potato chips, and soup.
 Do not add salt to food you cook.
 Limit your child's use of table salt.

 - Offer high-fiber foods: Foods that are a good source of fiber include vegetables, whole grain bread, and beans.

 Exercise can help keep your child's blood sugar level steady and help him lose weight.
 Have your child exercise for at least 60 minutes on most days of the week.
-Work with your child's primary healthcare provider to create an exercise plan.
+Work with your child's healthcare provider to create an exercise plan.
 Your child may need a carbohydrate snack before, during, or after he exercises.
 Check his blood sugar level before and after he exercises.
 If his blood sugar level is less than 100 mg/dL, give him a carbohydrate snack before exercise.
 Examples are 4 to 6 crackers, ½ banana, 8 ounces (1 cup) of milk, or 4 ounces (½ cup) of juice.
 If your child's blood sugar level is high, check his blood or urine for ketones before he exercises.
 Do not let your child exercise if his blood sugar level is high and he has ketones in his urine or blood.

 Cigarette smoke can worsen the problems that may occur with diabetes.
 Do not smoke around your child, and do not let others smoke around him.
 Do not let your child smoke.
-Ask your child's primary healthcare provider for information about how to stop smoking if you need help quitting.
+Ask your child's healthcare provider for information about how to stop smoking if you need help quitting.

 Diabetes can put your child at risk of serious illness if he gets the flu or pneumonia.
-Ask your child's primary healthcare provider if your child should get a flu or pneumonia vaccine, and when to get the vaccine.
+Ask your child's healthcare provider if your child should get a flu or pneumonia vaccine, and when to get the vaccine.